matijakolaric-com/django-music-publisher/docs/introduction.rst

 Current Features
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-**Original publishers** will find the current features sufficient for registration at all societies that receive batch registrations of musical works in CWR format.
+**Original publishers** will find the current features sufficient for registration at all societies that receive batch registrations of musical works in CWR format, as well as metadata delivery to the sub-publishers who accept CWR, a vast majority.

 The database holds data on musical works and recordings, including alternate titles, songwriters, performing artists, recording and performing artists, music libraries and albums, as well as CWR exports and registration acknowledgements.